ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 4. If a job uses up its allotment while running, its priority is reduced.
 5. If a job gives up the CPU (like I/O operations) before allotment is up, it stays at the same priority level.

 The first major problem is **starvation**, where too many interactive jobs will consume all CPU time.
 The second is that a user could game the system by issuing an I/O command just before allotment is up.
-This introduces rule 5:
+This introduces rule 6:
+6. After some time period, move all jobs to the topmost queue